ShahramKhorshidi/pose_graph_optimization/README.md

 make
 ```
 ### Quick Start
-You can run the example with recorded odometry data from a wheeled robot.
+You can run the example with recorded trajectory of a wheeled robot.
 Before running the example change the main.cpp at line 24, adapting the path to your local repository.
 ```
 cd pose_graph_optimization/build/example